 Many titles are presented in the best video and audio technologies available today – 4K, HDR10, Dolby Vision and Dolby Atmos – and Disney has really gone the distance where device support is concerned.

-Having launched in November 2019 in the States (and to other territories, including Europe and the UK, the following March), Disney has now attracted over 100 million subscribers – not far off half of Netflix's headcount.
+Having launched in November 2019 in the States (and to other territories, including Europe and the UK, the following March), Disney has now attracted more than 116 million subscribers – not far off half of Netflix's headcount.
 So should Disney Plus be part of your world or should you let it go?
 Heigh-ho, heigh-ho, it's off into Disney's service we go...

 - Disney Plus: price, films, shows and all the details